This 'n' That

 A story originally published in The-Idler at www.the-idler.com, 30 May 2000.

 Jordan Butler lay in a hospital bed in Saigon, recovering from a head wound he had received during an ambush by a tenacious band of NVA up in Tay Ninh Province.
 He and his unit had been out on a long-range reconnaissance mission.
 They were all so exhausted that when they finally stopped to rest, none of them had the strength to speak.
 Jordie, as he liked to be called, found a spot away from the others and slumped to the ground.
 He eased his head back until it rested on his helmet, sucking in a deep breath and letting it out slowly.
 He wished for time to pass where he rested in the same way.
 For he savored each second of silence and solitude he could snatch from all the bewildering chaos of battle, away from the one seeking him; the one who wanted to take his life and Jordie his.
 When would it all end?
 He wondered.
 How had he ended up where he was, struggling just to stay alive?
 Jordie closed his eyes.
 Instantly, he felt the heat of the sun on his eyelids.
 A mosquito began to sing in his ear.
 Sweat slithered down his face, parting the dirt and grit on its descent.
 He swatted at the mosquito and wiped away sweat, knowing he would repeat the ritual again and again deep into the night.
 At night, he had to concentrate on the unseen that watched him, patiently seeking an opportunity to strike.
 Take his life.
 Jordie could never see him, but he felt him out there.
 He would close his eyes then, though he’d never truly slept.
-Not the way he used to back home in his dad's house on 307 North Ashley Street in his room across from his younger brother, Trent.
+Not the way he used to back home in his dad's house on 306 North Ashley Street in his room across from his younger brother, Trent.
 On top of the dresser that he and Trent shared was a framed photograph of Edie, Jordie’s girlfriend, dressed in her cheerleader’s outfit.
 Chris, his younger sister, was in the room next to theirs.
 Jordie's dad and mother were across the hall, asleep in the master bedroom.
 There and then, he was safe.
 He would awaken mornings and go to school, or in the summer he might go to the park to swim in the pool or play baseball, using the tattered mitt his dad had used to play center and left field in the minor leagues for the Chicago Cubs.
 Jordie did not know whether he fought harder to remember or to forget.
 One was just as painful as the other.
 He remembered, he sometimes surmised, when he clung desperately to every shred of life during times he believed that the normalcy of life, as he had once known it, would return.
 He tried to forget when he believed no other world existed, save the hell he abhorred so much.
 And there was no escape, no end except death.
 Jordie lifted his head up off his helmet and unbuttoned his fatigue shirt to inspect himself for leeches.
 One had situated itself near the center of his chest.
 He dug into his jungle fatigues shirt pocket and found a pack of Lucky Strike cigarettes and a cigarette lighter.
 He put the cigarette between his lips and lit it with the lighter.
 Jordie had never been a smoker, but he’d learned that it was one of the most effective ways to remove leeches from his body.
 He pressed the lighted cigarette against the one on his chest.
 It instantly fell off of him.
 He did the same to one that had started up the calf of his left leg.
 It scared him the most, fearing that it’s final destination would be somewhere up near his crotch.
 After inspecting himself for more of the blood sucking creatures, he was satisfied there were no more.
 Swatting mosquitoes and swiping sweat away, he laid his head back on his helmet again.
 He closed his eyes.
 Weak chuckles rippled past him through hot, thick air.
-An explosion, a bright flash and then darkness was all Jordie remembered when he awoke in a hospital bed.
-It was dark.
-At first he believed he was home, and he could look across his room and see his brother, Trent, sleeping.
+A loud explosion, a bright flash and someone yelled, "Incoming!!!"
+"Incoming!!!
+"Incoming!!!"
+Then the sound of moaning was all Jordie remembered when he awoke in a hospital bed.
+Looking around, all he could see was darkness.
+At first he believed he was at home.
+In his room.
+And he could look across the room and see his brother, Trent, sleeping.
 Instead, he could barely make out the form of something in white; it groaned as if in pain.
 Jordie tried to sit up, but pain in his head kept him down.
 He threw his hands up to his face and felt bandages wrapped snugly around the top of his head.
 His fingers ran over his eyes, his nose and mouth.
 He pulled the blankets down to see if the rest of his body resembled what he saw lying in its bed on one side of him.
 Jordie grabbed at his own lower torso and touched pajamas made of a soft, cotton like fabric.
 Beneath them was his own flesh.
 Legs and feet intact.
 He let his head fall back on his pillow, relieved and thankful.
 He quickly glanced to the other side of him and saw that the form in the bed was not like the one he had seen in white.
 It was on its back and free of bandages.
 Blankets concealed the lower half of the form.
 But it looked flat there, as if parts of the form were missing.
 Jordie explored the rest of the room, but he was unable to see clearly, since his vision seemed to be impaired.
 He could hear a whirring noise.
 Arching his head upward, he saw the blurred image of a fan spinning idly from the ceiling.
 He heard more groaning, and now sobbing.
 The isolation, the strangeness of Jordie's surroundings intensified the pain that split his head down its center.
 What caused it?
 A tube stuck in his left arm was attached to a bottle above him that contained some kind of liquid.
 He understood he was in a hospital, but where?
 How?
 Weightlessness came over him; and he felt himself drifting.
 He grew weaker and weaker, as if all his strength was being drained from his body by some invisible force.
 Whatever it was that had come for him, he did not have the will to resist its power.
 Involuntarily, his eyes closed.
 The moaning, the crying, the whirring of the fan quieted.
 His vision languished and finally withered away.
 Thoughts of Edie claimed his mind and he was glad.

 Late morning sunshine glistened, reflecting its light off the bumper of a highly polished chrome bumper.
 It was the Fourth of July, 1966.
 Jordie was out in front of his house, applying a coat of wax on his black, 1957 Chevy convertible.
 Afterwards, he would wipe clean its deep red leather interior.
 On the car radio, Chad and Jeremy sang a tranquil tune about saying goodbye to a summer love.
 It made Jordie sad.
 Finished with his car, he would drive to Edie Clarke's house and spend the remainder of the day and evening with her.
 A skinny, farm girl from Bowling Green with freckles sprinkled on her nose and cheeks, Edie befriended Jordie in Mrs. Cagle's ninth grade English class.
 She’d approached him after his short story titled “Bluegrass Summer '', about the summer Jordie had spent on his aunt and uncle’s Kentucky farm, was read aloud in front of the class.
 It was among the best short stories Mrs. Cagle said she’d ever read that was written by one of her students.
 While getting to know each other, they learned that one of their favorite books was by Charles Dickens.
 “Great Expectations''.
 Jordie, oddly enough, identified with the character, Pip.
 And Edie, naturally, loved the mysterious Estella.
 Edie was intelligent, an honor roll student, a member of the National Honor Society.
 And a very athletic cheerleader.
 An all American girl.
 And Jordie, the starting quarterback on Colby, Indiana’s high school football team, was crazy about her.
 He knew she had grown to care for him as more than a friend, but he was never sure how much.
 And now he wondered if Edie would marry him, if he asked.
 He realized that they had only been together for three years.
 But it would be the last Fourth of July he and Edie would be together, at least for quite some time.
 Jordie had been drafted into the Army in June, a month after graduating from Colby high school.
 He was due to leave for boot camp at Fort Leonard Wood, Missouri in three days.
 Edie would enroll at Indiana University in the fall.
 He heard the telephone ring inside the house as his mother called out to him, telling him it was Edie.